baidya-ripan-024/baidya-ripan-024/README.md

 <!-- about me -->
 <p align="left">
-  Hi, I'm <b>Ripan Baidya</b> — a <b>Java Full Stack Developer</b> currently diving deep into distributed systems and microservices.
+  Hi, I'm <b>Ripan Baidya</b> — a <b>Java Full Stack Developer</b> currently diving deep into the world of Microservices and Distributed systems.
-  I'm also focused on improving mental health, biohacking, and overall personal development.
+  <br> I'm also focused on improving mental health, biohacking, and overall personal development.
   <br>
 </p>